MrAlaux/iramm/README.md

 ### Acknowledgement

-Some code is based on A_BodyParts from [Chocolate Strife](https://github.com/chocolate-doom/chocolate-doom/blob/master/src/strife).
+Some former code is based on A_BodyParts from [Chocolate Strife](https://github.com/chocolate-doom/chocolate-doom/blob/master/src/strife).

 Help was provided by kraflab (responsible for [dsda-doom](https://github.com/kraflab/dsda-doom)) and Fabian Greffrath himself.